 Some of your work is pretty dark both literally and figuratively.
 Do you find the process of creating healing or therapeutic?

 I find creating to be both healing and therapeutic.
 I was sexually abused when I was a little guy and I know some of that sorrow comes out in my work.
+In life, there is always contrast.
+Without it, no single thing could exist.
+For example, light has to have dark and up has to have down.
+Otherwise, the former would never exist.
+So my work deals with the dark side of who we are as it’s all connected.

 In getting to know other gay men throughout my life, far too many have revealed they were sexually abused.
 I’m sorry to hear that.
-I’m glad you’re dealing with that in a healthy way.
+I’m glad you’re dealing with it in a healthy way.
 One of my favorite creative quotes is interestingly from a sexual abuse victim, Tori Amos, “The only way to deal with destruction is to out-create it.”
 You’ve done quite a bit as a creative.
 Can you share what all that has been?
 Which creative medium would you love to pursue but haven’t yet?

 I used to play the violin back in the day.
 I got into drawing which provided a 4 year college scholarship.
 There, I got into sculpture, design, painting (although not very good).
 I minored in English Literature so I was taught how to write.
 I went on to design windows and eventually got wrapped up in set design and styling for Neiman Marcus, Williams-Sonoma and Pottery Barn.
 It was at that point I learned how to use a camera.
 That led to me exploring the photography world.
 I was told by gallerists that my work would never sell that no one would buy it.
 So I turned the other way and kept moving.
 I can confidently say that I am a successful, living, working artist and it’s all I do.
 THAT has led to me opening my own gallery here in Provincetown.